 The England Amputee Football Association trustees & staff:

 Vice Chairman & FDO: Dave Tweed

-After losing his leg Steve Johnson discovered amputee football which helped him turn his life around.
-Three World Cups and a Hall Of Fame induction later, Steve takes great pleasure in chairing the England Amputee Football Association charity and promoting the sport to others in the hope that they get the same enjoyment and success that he has.
+After losing his leg Steve discovered amputee football which helped him turn his life around.
+Three World Cups and a Hall Of Fame induction later, Steve takes great pleasure in Chairing the England Amputee Football Association charity and promoting the sport to others in the hope that they get the same enjoyment and success that he has.
 Steve also has a coaching role within the Junior progam and is helping to grow the game worldwide.

 A young and enthusiastic coach with a great upbringing within football that has given Owen experience beyond his age.
 He served his apprenticeship within Disability & Womens football at Lancashire FA and has since worked with Oldham Athletic Academy & Community Trust and Blackpool FC Community Trust.

 As a Social Inclusion officer for Lancashire FA Pete has lots of experience in development and coaching around both able-bodied & disability sport.
 Pete's role at Oldham Athletic FC enabled him to bring another level of professionalism to Amputee football.
 Pete served as GB head coach for 4 years and has now stepped back to take a more hands off approach, advising the charity and lending his wealth of experience to the EAFA coaches.